humzalikhan/humzalikhan.github.io/_pages/reading.md

 * *I'm Thinking of Ending Things* by Iain Reid
     * My first audiobook!
     * Pretty spooky, but I thought the ending fell short.
 That's all I'll say!
+* *Chemistry* by Weike Wang
+    * This is the story of a PhD student who burns out terribly in the lab, probably due to her pathologically strict upbringing.
+Unfortunately, this sort of mentality is incredibly common.
+I've had plenty of friends call my crying about the insane expectations that their parents have projected onto them from childhood.
+It's heartbreaking.
+There is something about the struggle mentality that parents' of immigrants have that does not translate over well to times of plenty.
+In times of struggle, many of our parents who made it to America had to be #1 in the class--and the alternative was staying in agrarian work or corrupt countries (in the case of my Dad, the latter).
+I don't think that many parents' of immigrants realize that the life vs. death mentality is somewhat less necessary now.
+    * I thought the narrator was too angsty at the beginning of the book, but I soon started sympathizing way more with her as the book progressed.
+Her slow rotation towards happiness really brought a smile to my face.